Pawares-Jui/Data-Analysis-Portfolio/README.md

 In my free time, I enjoy exploring new datasets, experimenting with machine learning models, and learning about innovative techniques in data science.
 I am eager to apply my skills to meaningful projects and contribute to a data-driven team.

 My Resume in [pdf](https://github.com/Pawares-Jui/Data-Analysis-Portfolio/blob/main/Resume_Pawares_Juisangiam.pdf)

+## Table of Contents
+- Portfolio Project []

+## Portfolio Projects
+In this section I will list data analytics projects briefly describing the technology stack used to solve cases.